Sprint review example

 What is the purpose of a sprint review?

-The sprint review enables the team collect feedback on the work items that have been completed during a sprint.
+The core sprint review purpose is to enable the team to collect feedback on the work items that have been completed during a sprint.
 It also helps them evaluate how well they have performed as a team.
 With feedback, the team can verify whether they are meeting stakeholder requirements, understand any changes that need to be made, and decide what will remain the same in upcoming sprints.
 The sprint review contributes to a transparent process and ensures the team meets expectations.

 4 best practices for your sprint review